статья

 Now, when I look at his face on this mural, I find myself drifting

-back all those years ago to those months on remand and remembering our
+back all those years ago to those months on remand and remembering

 discussions as we ambled around C-wing yard.
-I hope that I have gained
+I hope that I have

 some benefit from those experiences.